tokenika/tokenika.github.io/about/about.md

 ## How to support us?

 Our block producer node is called `tokenika4eos`.
-If security is your primary concern, we advise you to use our [off-line voting mechanism](https://github.com/tokenika/secure-bp-voting).
+If security is your primary concern, we recommend using our [off-line voting mechanism](https://github.com/tokenika/secure-bp-voting).
 If you prefer a more straight-forward approach, please refer to [this excellent guide](https://steemit.com/eos/@eosnewyork/the-eos-mainnet-launch-survival-guide-how-to-avoid-scams) provided by EOS New York.